Skip to content

 The Paulette family runs two operations worth understanding as a pair.
 Café Paulette on South Elliott Place is the original: a full-service French restaurant that treats its morning coffee service with real attention.
 Espresso, café au lait, proper milk drinks, and French pastries baked in-house.
 The space is warm and generous, and it works as both a quick coffee stop and a longer breakfast with your laptop open.
 Across the street from the park, Petit Paulette is the daytime offshoot: 15 seats, tight coffee program, serious pastries, and a transformation into a dim, intimate natural wine bar after dark.
 The cafe alone is worth the visit.
 The wine bar is a bonus if you're still in the neighborhood at six.

 For something more focused, Moka & Co on Fulton Street runs a tight Italian-leaning espresso program.
 The brand has several NYC locations, but the Fort Greene shop is a counter-service operation built around the espresso machine.
 Italian-style milk drinks, cornetti and biscotti in the pastry case, and a small footprint designed for quick visits rather than long stays.
-IXV Coffee on South Oxford Street takes a different approach: a design-forward specialty bar where the coffee program is the centerpiece.
+IXV Coffee on Pacific Street, just over the Boerum Hill line past the Atlantic Terminal end of the neighborhood, takes a different approach: a design-forward specialty bar where the coffee program is the centerpiece.
 Clean lines, focused lighting, rotating beans, and pastries from local bakeries.
 It's the pick for people who want their coffee taken seriously without the crowds that the bigger names draw.
-Peckish on Lafayette Avenue is a small all-day cafe with a food program that punches above its size.
+Peckish on Willoughby Avenue is a small all-day cafe with a food program that punches above its size.
 House-made breakfast sandwiches and plates that show real kitchen attention.
 Counter service, limited seating, and the kind of place that becomes a daily ritual for the people who live nearby.

-Myrtle Avenue at the northern edge adds two more.
+Myrtle Avenue at the northern edge adds one more.
 TB Coffee House at 578 Myrtle has one of the better back gardens in the area and a beautifully designed room with natural light pouring through the front window.
-It sits at the Clinton Hill border, but until Clinton Hill has its own page, it belongs here.
-Cafefornia at 564 Myrtle was one of the better work cafes in the neighborhood, with generous seating, reliable WiFi, and outdoor options.
-Foursquare lists it as permanently closed, but nothing else confirms that.
-Walk by and check before you count on it.
+It sits at the Clinton Hill border, close enough to count for both neighborhoods.

 The most efficient walk starts at Coffee Project on Rockwell Place, cuts south to Bittersweet on DeKalb, then east along DeKalb to the Paulette pair near the park.
 That loop covers the four strongest coffee stops in about fifteen minutes on foot.
 Hungry Ghost on Fulton is a natural add-on if you're heading south toward Atlantic.
 For the working crowd, Coffee Project and Hungry Ghost both support long laptop sessions; the laptop-friendly coffee shops lane has the full borough-wide list.
 If you're building a morning around food as much as coffee, the brunch coffee shops guide covers the cafes where the kitchen matters as much as the bar.
 Bittersweet and both Paulettes overlap with that list.
 The Fort Greene neighborhood page has the full directory with hours, ratings, and the interactive map.